nograx/ioBroker.zendure-solarflow/README.md

 As a new feature you can disconnect the Zendure device from the Cloud.
 You can either use the [Solarflow Bluetooth Manager](https://github.com/reinhard-brandstaedter/solarflow-bt-manager) from Reinhard Brandstätter or my own Windows Tool [Zendure Cloud Disconnector](https://github.com/nograx/zendure-cloud-disconnector) to disconnect the device from the cloud.
 It's also possible to redirect DNS requests with your router from "mq.zen-iot.com" to your own MQTT server!

 Both tools connect to the Zendure device via bluetooth and simply sets the internal MQTT url to a new url/ip you have to provide.
-Currently you are forced to use the default MQTT port 1883 on your server.
+Currently, you are forced to use the default MQTT port 1883 on your server.
 You are also forced to deactivate authentication on the MQTT server as the Zendure device use a hardcoded password.

 You can use this in combination with your cloud authentication key or use the full local mode.

+## Manual IP mode (Disconnect from Zendure Cloud)

+You have to enter a comma-separated list of IP addresses of your local Zendure devices.
+The adapter will then use zenSDK to poll those devices and not access the Zendure Cloud.
+The names of the created items in IOBroker differ from the names created using the Authentication Cloud Key method, as the adapter has no access to the cloud names, but only to the serial numbers of the devices and will use them.

 ## Important